tagtime/TagTime/README.md

 * merge.pl -- just a stub, for fixing/merging tagtime logs

+* beeminder.pl -- sends your tagtime data to your beeminder graph
+* beemapi.rb -- crude command line interface to the nascent beeminder api

 The script directory contains various scripts we've used, like for various games and contests and commitment contracts and whatnot.
 Basically, incentive schemes for getting ourselves to procrastinate less.